Blind Plutus

 SECULAR ECONOMY

-Mark Fisher observes that once there were temples where ritual, prayer, and daily life coexisted.
+Mark Fisher observes that temples once held ritual, prayer, and everyday life as an undivided whole.
 Incense rose, bells chimed with the wind, children’s laughter filled the corridors.
 People prayed, ate, conversed, sang, and died there.
 Cultural objects originally existed within such social, political, and religious entanglements.
 But capitalism excises only the altarpiece and transports it to the museum.
 The Buddha statue sealed in a white cube, the Louvre’s conquered Venus de Milo, the British Museum’s Tutankhamun—these are severed heads, detached shoulders, eyes torn from their sockets.
 What remains of culture’s corpse is not the warmth of life but the cold air of preservation—the stench of civilization’s specimen cabinets.
 Separated from their contexts, deprived of cultural dimension, such objects hold no relation to the viewer beyond intellectual or aesthetic appreciation.
 Like glass separating artwork from its beholder, this severance annihilates continuity.
 The spectator’s objective stance stands in stark contrast to the participatory, engaged attitude with which people once confronted objects.
 At this point, the object exceeds its frame and lets its death spill over into us.
 Of course, it would be hasty to claim that every thread of this process is the direct product of God’s death and capitalism.
-Yet the structural simultaneity is too beautiful—and too revelatory—to be dismissed as coincidence.
+Yet this structural simultaneity is, to be dismissed as coincidence, far too beautiful and far too revelatory.
 As if the world itself staged the end of God as an allegory: an emblem suited to a world secularized under capitalism.

 Aristophanes did not call this tale a tragedy, nor did he call it a blessing.
 The myth breaks off in the very midst of Plutus’s awakening and the collapse of polytheism, its trajectory left without a final resolution.
 This, however, is what gives us hope.
 For this point is precisely where humanity now stands, and those who must live the continuation of the story are none other than we who inhabit the present.
 An unfinished story is not a structural flaw; it is the sign of an open future.
 The absence of an ending itself foretells the emergence of a subject capable of bearing that future.
 The story did not end there; it merely left the seat of the narrator unfilled.
 Modernity failed to occupy this seat, and even now the place remains vacant.
 The right to sit there belongs, at last, to no one but us.
 Thus, the task of completing the story has been entrusted to us.
 We are the witnesses of the myth.
 And so we must ask: monotheistic capitalism—which, through commodification that carries within it the death of God, invades all things day by day.
 The economy—that is, the tyranny of Plutus.
 Under the Plutian eye, all things bow to the rule of exchange, and the rich and manifold facets of human life fall into ruin.
 Will we rise here and now as the subjects who will weave the future of this story?
 Or will we merely fulfill our existence as consumers within the given order, watching as spectators the twilight of a world collapsing into unity?
 The choice lies in our hands.